What is Advanced Trigger Point Dry Needling Acupuncture?

 What's your cancellation policy?

-If you are unable to keep your appointment, please notify me as soon as possible via email, text or voicemail, all of which are available 24 hours a day.
-Changes made to your scheduled appointment less than 24 hours in advance may incur a cancellation fee of $50.
+If you are unable to keep your appointment, please notify me as soon as possible via email via the scheduling portal, both of which are available 24 hours a day.
+Changes made to your scheduled appointment less than 24 hours in advance will incur a cancellation fee of the value of your booked session.
 Insurance providers will not pay this fee on your behalf.